kaser-taylor/higgs-pipeline/Learning-resources/feauture-construction-code.md

     "m":   gev(arr["AnalysisTauJetsAuxDyn.m"]),
     "passid": ak.values_astype(arr["AnalysisTauJetsAuxDyn.JetDeepSetLoose"], bool)
 })

+# line 37-43 explanation

+ak.zip converts the tau information into awkward record array.
+This helps group the data into multiple fields inside one object the fields are then passed in as argumente and some of the fields like pt and m which have energy like quantities call the gev helper function to do the unit conversion.

+the final line makes sure that tau values which normally come in 0 or 1 for true or false are converted to boolean true false to ensure theres no python bugs later

+# line 44

 taus = taus[(taus.pt > 25) & (abs(taus.eta) < 2.5) & taus.passid]

+# line 44 explanation

+The next line further prunes our acceptable tau's.
+We look for a transverse momentum higher than 25 because tau's are heavy particles and need to travel far. if we use a lower transverse momentum this includes leptons that aren't the kind we're looking for. this is indicated in the taus.pt > 25. the next bit taus.eta limits how much of the detector we look at.
+As you get farther from the center of the detector the resolution of the data lowers and may provide an innaccurate picture so this allows us to have a good resolution. the last line keeps tau's that pass a built in ml classifier that throws out noise or bad leptons.

 mus = ak.zip({
     "pt":  gev(arr["AnalysisMuonsAuxDyn.pt"]),